What Is A Dam?

 Who Owns The Dams That Are Being Removed?

-Private businesses, federal agencies, state agencies, local governments, or public utilities may own dams.
+Private businesses or individuals, federal agencies, state agencies, local governments or public utilities may own dams.
 Most of the dams removed to date have been owned privately, by local government, or by public utilities.

 Who Pays For Dam Removal?